Sarah Alexander

-Sarah Alexander (née Smith; 3 January 1971) is an English actress.
+Sarah Smith (born 3 January 1971), known professionally as Sarah Alexander, is an English actress.
 She has appeared in British series including Armstrong and Miller, Smack the Pony, Coupling, The Worst Week of My Life, Green Wing, Marley's Ghosts and Jonathan Creek.

 Early life

-Alexander was born on 3rd January 1971 in Hammersmith, London.
+Alexander was born on 3 January 1971 in Hammersmith, London.
 Her father, Frank Smith, was a television producer and director on factual shows such as Panorama; he died when she was still at school.
 She attended Godolphin and Latymer School in Hammersmith.
 At the age of 19, she left home after her A-levels and travelled to the Edinburgh Festival Fringe to get a start in acting.
 Her parents wanted her to continue to university, but she turned down a place at the University of Manchester to take her first professional acting job.